Exploring the role of mining and metals in the circular economy – an emerging concept that aims to draw the maximum value from materials.

 - Metals are the ideal durable material — in the right conditions they can be recycled almost indefinitely.
 We support the building of circular economies that balance the essentiality of durable materials, like metals, to enjoy multiple life cycle, with the need to manage the just transition of producing countries and regions so that they are not left behind.

 - Process and product are tied together.
-For materials to be truly circular, both the way they are produced and consumed must be circular.
+For materials to be truly circular, both the way they are produced and used must be circular.
 In the case of mining, this means having operations that have a net positive contribution to the environment and society and working with the wider metals supply chain to promote the responsible use and recovery of metals after they enter markets.

 - Circularity is not new in the mining and metals industry.
 The mining industry has been integrating circular principles at the site level for many years, in part to reduce the negative impacts of extraction but also because it makes good business sense.
 Reducing waste and tailings, optimising water usage, regenerating closed mine sites, recycling other waste such as tires and focussing on efficiency is already at the heart of strategy in the industry.